rjspencer/docs/theming.md

 class
 :	the class to assign to the `<a>` tag

+## AudioPlaylistFreeDownloadLink
+Creates a link that, when clicked, will download an audio plsylist (unless it requires a follow to download, in which a modal will first show up) *Note: This will check to make sure a playlist is capabale of being downloaded for free as well*
+Options
+text
+:	the text to be put inside the `<a>` tag *defaults to "Download"*

+audioplaylistid
+:	the ID of the audio playlist you want to download *required*

+class
+:	the class to assign to the `<a>` tag

 ## SecureEmail
 Securely put a mailto: link in a theme
 Options